 Eldritch Knight

-This is not an edit to the PHB Eldritch Knight subclass, which this document calls a Spellsword.
-Rather, this is a subclass that takes the phrase “Eldritch Knight” literally, and recasts it as a warrior in the service of a powerful entity, adding elements from the Warlock subclass to the Fighter.

 Eldritch Patron

 At 3rd level, the terms of a bargain you’ve made in the past come to fruition.
-If you already have a warlock pact (for example, from multiclassing), your pact is with the same entity.
+If you already have a warlock pact (e.g., from multiclassing), your pact is with the same entity.
 If you do not already have a warlock pact, you now decide which entity you have made a bond with: the Archfey, the Celestial, the Great Old One, the Fiend, or the Hexblade.

 The Archfey

+A short paragraph of color text would be nice here.

 You can cause the earth to come to your defense, or to the defense of your allies.
 As a reaction, when an enemy makes a non-spell attack against you or an ally within 30 feet of you, you can cause the vines, living stone, or other terrain-appropriate feature to rise up and interrupt the attack, imposing disadvantage on it.
-You may do this a number of times equal to your charisma modifier.
+You may do this a number of times equal to your Charisma modifier.

-At 7th level, when you successfully hit a creature with a weapon attack (including grapples, shoves, and ranged attacks), once per long or short rest, you can use your bonus action to cause vines, living stone, or other terrain-appropriate features to snap out of the ground to grab your grappled victim.
-The creature must make a strength saving throw against your spell save DC.
+Starting at 7th level, when you successfully hit a creature with a weapon attack (including grapples, shoves, and ranged attacks), once per long or short rest, you can use your bonus action to cause vines, living stone, or other terrain-appropriate features to snap out of the ground to grapple your victim.
+The creature must make a Strength saving throw against your spell save DC.
 On a failure, they are now both prone and restrained.
 On a successful save, they are merely restrained.

 The creature can use an action to repeat this save at the start of each of its turns.

 The Celestial

+A short paragraph of color text would be nice here.

-Once per long or short rest, you can cause a melee weapon you’re holding to glow with divine energy for ten minutes.
-While your melee weapon is glowing with divine energy, it casts bright light out thirty feet and dim light out sixty feet, and reveals magically invisible creatures.
+Once per long or short rest, you can cause a melee weapon you’re holding to glow with divine energy for 10 minutes.
+While your melee weapon is glowing with divine energy, it casts bright light in a 30-foot radius and dim light in a 60-foot radius, and reveals magically invisible creatures.
 Until the effect ends, you add your Charisma modifier to your damage rolls in addition to other modifiers.

 At 7th level, once per long rest, when your weapon is glowing with divine energy, it also deals 1d6 radiant damage.

 The Fiend

+A short paragraph of color text would be nice here.

-When you reduce a hostile creature to zero hit-points, you can immediately use your Second Wind feature, whether or not you have already used it.
+When you reduce a hostile creature to zero hit-points, you can immediately use your Second Wind feature (See Player’s Handbook, pg.
+72.), whether or not you have already used it.

-At 7th level, once per long or short rest, you can summon a fiend that is bound to your patron’s will – and thus yours – for ten minutes.
-The CR of the fiend must be equal to ¼ of your level or lower.
+Starting at 7th level, once per long or short rest, you can summon a fiend that is bound to your patron’s will – and thus yours – for 10 minutes.
+The CR of the fiend must be equal to 1/4 of your level or lower.
 The fiend rolls its own initiative, and you control it for the duration of its existence on this plane.

-At the end of ten minutes, if you are on a plane not native to the fiend, it vanishes back to whence it came.
+At the end of 10 minutes, if you are on a plane not native to the fiend, it vanishes back to whence it came.
 If you are on its native plane, then you lose control of it.
 It is still bound to your patron, but you must deal with it on your own.

 The Great Old One

+A short paragraph of color text would be nice here.